 Pour it into a lined tin and spread the mixture out evenly.
 Bake for around 25 minutes until golden.

-Make a caramel buttercream by mixing together butter, icing sugar and caramel extract.
+Make a caramel buttercream by mixing together butter, icing sugar and caramel extract (or caramel sauce).
 Then smooth it all over the apple cake.
+Decorate with a generous drizzle of caramel sauce.

 - You can flavour the buttercream with vanilla instead if you like, or leave it out entirely and just enjoy the apple sponge with some custard!